saus23/saus23/README.md

 <h1>Mark Meaney <p><a href="https://profile.coursecareers.com/it/mark.meaney"> IT & Software Development </a>⚙️</h1>
 <p>Hi, I'm Mark.
-Here you will find some of my IT tutorials, projects, credentials and personal linux configuration files.</p>
+Here you will find some of my IT tutorials, projects, and personal linux configuration files.</p>
 <p> &emsp; </p>

 <h2>👨‍💻 IT Tutorials</h2>